eteitelbaum/vdemlite/README.md

 The indicators included in `vdemlite` are taken from the [Structure of V-Dem Indices, Components and Indicators](https://v-dem.net/documents/41/v-dem_structureofaggregation_v14.pdf) document that is in turn drawn from Appendix A of the V-Dem codebook.
+It includes all of these indices and indicators plus some background factors a few additional commonly-used indicators.
+The dataset covers 1970 to the present and includes all countries in the V-Dem dataset.

 ## Installation